-Red barred rock cod are usually fairly shy fish when it comes to divers and will usually quickly swim away and hide but on occasion they can do the exact opposite and swim towards a diver, possibly territorial behavior by a male hoping to drive you out of his territory.
+Red barred rock cod are usually fairly shy fish when it comes to divers and will usually quickly swim away and hide.
+But on occasion they will do the exact opposite and swim towards a diver, possibly territorial behavior by a male hoping to drive you out of his territory.

 Little seems known about the breeding behavior of these fish, there are conflicting views on how this occurs.

 The red banded rock cod is fished commercially and in most areas of the Tanzanian coast is heavily over fished.
 They are a common table fish in Mauritius where they are considered a delicacy.